Skip to main content

 Regardless of the time of year, proper sleep is an essential part of life.

-There are many benefits to practicing good sleep health, as well as some risks for cutting sleep too short:
+Benefits to practicing good sleep health, as well as risks for cutting sleep too short, include:

 • Learning and memory